Perctarit: Context of Lombard Politics

+The Beneventan had Godepert assassinated and took control of the kingdom, forcing Perctarit to flee.
 Perctarit first arrived at the court of the Avar khagan Kakar.
 Meanwhile, his wife, Rodelinde, and their son Cunincpert were captured by Grimoald and sent to Benevento.
 Perctarit returned soon thereafter to conspire against Grimoald, but fled again to Francia.
 When Grimoald concluded a treaty with the Franks, Perctarit prepared to flee to Britain, but news of Grimoald's death reached him first.